Looking for a “Bargain” Election? Here’s What to Expect…

 SBS understands the need for cost-effective election solutions and we strive for them in every client situation, but never at the expense of an organization’s reputation and putting member data in harm’s way.

-With a new year and new elections on the horizon, the time is now to evaluate your third-party election provider.
+With a new year and new elections on the horizon, the time is now to evaluate your election services provider.
 If they take your elections seriously and put a high priority on security, data back up and privacy, they’re on the right track.
 If they are running your election from a home, basement, garage or won’t give you straight answers to the questions above, it is time to find a new partner.

 How would you feel if you found out your election was being run similar to the situation listed above?
 Let us know in the comments below.
 For more information about the importance of security and privacy, contact us.